 a.
 Pay the salary and other payroll expenses for its employees who are performing services on behalf of the Commission;

 b.
-Provide office supplies, technology, and equipment to its employees that are necessary to carry out the work on behalf of the Commission;
+Provide office supplies, technology, and equipment to its employees and Commission members that are necessary to carry out the work on behalf of the Commission;

 c.
 Host meetings of the Commission on DOJ’s Microsoft Teams, WebEx or other virtual meeting platforms, unless otherwise directed by the Commission; and

 d.
 Maintain records of the Commission that are in DOJ’s custody and control for the purposes of Oregon Public Records Law.

+e.
+Assist Commission members as may be necessary in order to fulfill the Commission member’s responsibilities and duties as set forth in ORS 243.812.

+f. defend and indemnify Commission member’s acting within the course and scope of their charge per ORS 243.812.

 3. Role of DOJ Employees Performing Work on Behalf of the Commission